MiniZinc/libminizinc/README.txt

 compiler, based on the new libminizinc C++ library.

 For installation and compilation instructions, as well as a small start-up guide, please refer to the file INSTALL.txt.
+Full documentation is available under https://www.minizinc.org/resources.html (its development shapshot is in a separate repository minizinc-doc).

 Changes from version 1.6
 ------------------------